danielshaowers/MachineLearning/P2/README.md

 functions are then stored and used during training and prediction for discretization.

+For log reg, we minimized conditional log likelihood with overfitting control by taking the derivative with respect to each feature, which provided the gradient w + sum_i(h_i(x)-y_i)xij.
+The performance was greatly improved by computing a vector for the summation term separately from the xij term.
+This way, we only needed to perform the summation once for each feature.
 A lengthy description of the experimental model is provided in `experiment.py`.

 Google Colab was used to train all of the models as it provided accelerated